n1chols/nixos-config/README.md

 #### 3. Divide by hosts and modules
 - Common convention and easy to maintain
 - Adding a new system is as simple as making a new host file

+#### 4. Assume one user
+- For my purposes, I will never need more than one user
+- Simplifies modules that need to modify user groups